Study Puts Puerto Rico Death Toll From Hurricane Maria Near 5,000

 CNN surveyed funeral homes after the storm and tallied 499 hurricane-related deaths.
 The New York Times compared official death records from September and October 2017 and identified more than 1,000 excess deaths, compared with the average for 2015 and 2016.
 Alexis Santos, a researcher at Penn State University, and a colleague, used death certificates to come up with a similar estimate.

 The government of Puerto Rico commissioned researchers from George Washington University's Milken Institute School of Public Health to estimate excess deaths.
 Results of that study have been delayed and are due out this summer.
+"We have always expected the number to be higher than what was previously reported," said Carlos Mercader, executive director of the Puerto Rico Federal Affairs Administration.
+He says that's why it commissioned the study from GW.
+"Both studies will help us better prepare for future natural disasters and prevent lives from being lost."

-"Our approach is complementary to that and it provides a different kind of estimate and a different kind of insight into the impact of the hurricane," says Caroline Buckee, a lead author of the new study and epidemiologist at the Harvard T.H.
-Chan School of Public Health.
+Caroline Buckee, a lead author of the news and epidemiologist at the Harvard T.H.
+Chan School of Public Health, says, "Our approach is complementary to that and it provides a different kind of estimate and a different kind of insight into the impact of the hurricane."
 The researchers suggested that the government in Puerto Rico could use its methods in an even larger survey to reduce the large uncertainties in their findings.

 The Harvard study covers a greater time period than The New York Times' calculation, a difference that could partly account for the much higher figure.